bpucker/ApiaceaeFNS1/README.md

 # ApiaceaeFNS1
-FNS I evolution in Apiaceae
+These scripts were applied to study the evolution of FNS I in the Apiaceae.
+Please cite the corresponding publication when using these scripts.

 ## Collect best BLAST hits